PLACES TO VISIT IN DAMBULLA CAVE TEMPLE

 DAMBULLA ROCK CLIMB FOOTPATH

-There are 2 main paths to reach the Dambulla cave temple from the base of the mountain.
+There are two main paths to reach the Dambulla cave temple from the base of the mountain.
 The 1 trekking path starts near the A9 main road, which was the official entrance to the temple and was widely used in the past.
-This route is more strenuous and longer than the 2nd route.
-The second route starts near Dambulla-Colombo main road, which is the official entrance at present.
+This route is more strenuous and longer than the second route.
+The second route starts near the Dambulla-Colombo main road, which is the official entrance at present.
 Access to the Dambulla cave temple through this route is much easier than the other route and quicker too.

-The path to the temple is paved with cement steps but it can be a bit tough due to the rapid climb.
-Despite the effort that demands you to pump more adrenaline than for an average rock climb; this fascinating temple is visited by hundreds of thousands of travellers every year.
+The path to the temple is paved with cement steps, but it can be a bit tough due to the rapid climb.
+Despite the effort that demands you to pump more adrenaline than for an average rock climb, this fascinating temple is visited by hundreds of thousands of travellers every year.
 Travellers can enjoy elegant and artistic religious paintings and statues that originated many centuries ago.

 DAMBULLA ROCK CLIMB FROM COLOMBO-DAMBULLA MAIN ROAD